 Your Collection Administrator can edit or create new entries in our Collection Registry administrative interface (requires login), which we use to run harvests.
 Each entry in the Collection Registry contains basic information about the collection that will be displayed in Calisphere (such as title and description).

-Objects associated with a given collection must be organized within a Project Folder.
+Objects associated with a given Calisphere collection must be organized within one Nuxeo Project Folder.
 (The Project Folder can, in turn, have nested Project Folders; in this scenario, all of the objects within the nested Project Folders will also be harvested).
+Please designate one Nuxeo filepath as the harvesting source for a given Calisphere collection.

 Conducting a Harvest from Nuxeo to Test Calisphere Environment, QA, and Publication